ryan-cho-i/real-time-bidding/README.md

 The other consumer stores the data (logs) in MongoDB.

-Finally, after receiving the CDN link for the ad, the client fires the impression pixel.
+Finally, after receiving the CDN link for the ad, the client fires the impression pixel, using Web Socket (from client server to client.html).

 This basic structural overview depicts a robust system capable of handling advertising bids efficiently while negating potential race conditions using Redis.